 Ginga is a toolkit designed for building viewers for scientific image data in Python, visualizing 2D pixel data in NumPy arrays.
 It can view astronomical data such as contained in files based on the FITS (Flexible Image Transport System) file format.
-It is written and is maintained by software engineers at the Subaru Telescope, National Astronomical Observatory of Japan.
+It is written and is maintained by software engineers at the National Astronomical Observatory of Japan, the Space Telescope Science Institute, and other contributing entities.